Soumaila Coulibaly: Borussia Dortmund sign defender from PSG | Goal.com

 Soumaila Coulibaly: Borussia Dortmund sign defender from PSG

-Borussia Dortmund have announced the signing of teenage centre-back Soumaila Coulibaly on a long-term contract from French side Paris St. Germain.
+Borussia Dortmund have announced the signing of teenage centre-back Soumaila Coulibaly on a long-term contract from French side Paris Saint-Germain.

 Borussia Dortmund have completed the signing of highly rated PSG centre-back Soumaila Coulibaly.
 He has signed a long-term contract with the club which runs until 2026 #BVB pic.twitter.com/LfbsnpdvdE— BVB Buzz (@BVBBuzz) March 18, 2021